Camp LeJeune Toxic Water Alert click to learn more

 While you have a duty to cooperate with your own insurance company, you do not have the same duty to cooperate with the “at fault” driver’s insurance company.
 As such, when their insurance adjuster requests a recorded statement – say “No!”
 Why?
 Insurance companies will compare this statement to other statements you’ve made at the scene of the accident to find any reason to deny your claim.
 Even minor inconsistencies can be the evidence they need to deny your claim.
 They will also ask you questions worded specifically to trap you into making mistakes that will hurt your case.
 They may try to push you into agreeing with their version of the accident or with the details of the case.
 Never record a statement without first speaking to an experienced personal injury attorney.

-Even friendly chit chat can backfire.
-If you are approached by the other driver’s insurance adjuster here are some ways you can avoid falling into their traps.
+Even friendly chit-chat can backfire.
+If you are approached by the other driver’s insurance adjuster here are some ways you can avoid falling into their traps:

 Signing Documents